 Once your custom post type has been added you’ll see a new menu item with its name in the main WordPress menu.
 In our example case, a new menu item called Products is visible in the main WordPress menu.
 Hover over your new post type, any custom taxonomies created will be visible as a sub-menu item.
 Click on the custom taxonomy name to manage it.
 The interface is the same as you would see when managing post categories or tags.

-If you’d like to display taxonomy information on your single post page, insert a SiteOrigin Taxonomy widget into your custom post type layout.
-Using our Products example, the taxonomy widget would be inserted into the product layout in order display information like the product category, size of the item and whatever additional grouping information is required.
+If you’d like to display taxonomy information on your single post page, insert a SiteOrigin Taxonomy Widget into your custom post type layout.
+Using our Products example, the Taxonomy Widget would be inserted into the product layout in order to display information like the product category, size of the item, and whatever additional grouping information is required.

 The taxonomy includes the following fields: